jbees918/holbertonschool-simple_shell/README.md

-This is our README for our project holbertonschool-simple_shell
+This is our README for our group project holbertonschool-simple_shell